merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68044 domains Now protecting your browsin experience from 68055 domains Now protecting your browsin experience from 68064 domains
+Now protecting your browsin experience from 68044 domains Now protecting your browsin experience from 68055 domains Now protecting your browsin experience from 68064 domains Now protecting your browsin experience from 68068 domains